 John Wooden Hall of Fame Exhibit Now Open

-Visitors to the UCLA Athletics Hall of Fame will can now get a behind-the-scenes look at the life of legendary basketball coach and humanitarian John Wooden, as a new exhibit titled, "John Wooden - The Den" opened to the public on Wednesday.
+Visitors to the UCLA Athletics Hall of Fame can now get a behind-the-scenes look at the life of legendary basketball coach and humanitarian John Wooden, as a new exhibit titled, "John Wooden - The Den" opened to the public on October 27, 2010.
 The new display was made possible after the family generously agreed to loan the contents of his den to the school's athletic department.

 Featuring everything from numerous awards and medals to arts and crafts given to him by his grandchildren, the exhibit is an exact replica of the Encino condominium den where he spent a majority of his post-UCLA years after retiring in 1975.
 Decorated by his wife, Nell, the room served as Coach Wooden's place of work for more than 30 years.
 It's where he could often be found answering fan mail, conducting interviews or entertaining friends and family.